macronomicus/Synth-NPCsFaceDataFO4/README.md

 _________________________________________________________________________________________________________

-This has existed for Skyrim SE for a good long while.
+This has existed for Skyrim SE for a good long while, here https://github.com/KingKai-1906/Synth-NPCs-Face-Data

 **But what about Fallout 4?**